2024–25 Memphis Grizzlies season: Draft

 The Grizzlies had one first-round pick and two second-round picks entering the draft.
+Both second-round picks were originally owned by the Brooklyn Nets and the Oklahoma City Thunder, respectively, and were acquired from the Houston Rockets in February 2024 as an exchange for Steven Adams.
 For the first time in franchise history, the Grizzlies worked on the NBA draft for two straight days instead of one day like it had been since 1989.

 In the first day, the Grizzlies decided to take Canadian center Zach Edey from Purdue University, a player who had previously been considered a mid-to-late first round entry, as the 9th pick of the draft due to them being enamored to his size and untapped potential that he has in the NBA.
 During the second day, the Grizzlies also acquired shooting guard/small forward Jaylen Wells from Washington State University, with them later trading their final second round pick, Cameroonian power forward Ulrich Chomche from the Basketball Africa League's APR BBC in Rwanda and the NBA Academy in Africa, to the Toronto Raptors and then acquiring NCAA champion guard Cam Spencer from the University of Connecticut via trading with the Detroit Pistons.